benjaminoakes/mjs/README.md

 This is a Minimal JavaScript (mjs), meant to run on the Rubinius VM.

 The goal is that if you stick to the "Good Parts" of JavaScript, you can run on Rubinius and elsewhere.
+Also, it's mean to be a simple, easily understood (yet powerful) language implementation on the Rubinius VM.